College Panhellenic Council (CPC)

 - Delta Gamma

 - Delta Zeta

 - Phi Mu

 - Zeta Tau Alpha

-Registration for Panhellenic recruitment opens on May 15th and closes on July 15th at 11:55 pm.
+Registration for Panhellenic recruitment 2019 will open on May 13th and close on July 14th at 11:55 pm.

-The early bird rate for recruitment is $295 for students living in the residence halls and $155 for students living off campus.
-The early bird rate is offered to students registering during the month of June.
-The rates for students registering in July are $350 for students living in the residence halls and $210 for students living off campus.
+The rate for recruitment is $350 for students living in the residence halls and $210 for students living off campus.

-The registration fee includes six nights in the residence halls (for on campus students), breakfast and lunch for four days in the MAX, three t-shirts, recruitment technology, and program supplies.
+The registration fee includes seven nights in the residence halls (for on campus students), breakfast and lunch for five days in the MAX, three t-shirts, recruitment technology, and program supplies.
 To register, please visit gcsupan.mycampusdirector2.com.